 The M.A.S.H.
 Program is designed for students with career goals and a commitment to their academic work as it is an intense college level class condensed into a 2-week period held in June for 10 days (M-F, approximately 8:00am-12:30pm – time may vary depending on total credit hours earned.).
 Students are expected to study, take tests and perform at their highest academic level.

 Upon satisfactory completion of M.A.S.H., students earn 3 hours of college credit.
 Students are required to commute to class throughout the duration of the program.
-Those applying must meet additional criteria in addition to the GPA, letter of recommendation, personal essay ( 250 words or less – MUST BE TYPED), and official transcript.
+Those applying must meet additional criteria in addition to the GPA, letter of recommendation, personal essay explaining why you should be selected to participate and what you hope to gain (250 – 500 WORDS – TYPED), and official transcript.
 These include:

 - completed the 11th or 12th grade,